-We also made a batch of our Glow in the Dark Slime to add to our Galaxy Slime.
+To get that super cool glowing effect, we also made a batch of our Glow in the Dark Slime and mixed the two together!
 You can make this glow in the dark slime with Elmer’s Magical Liquid or with the liquid starch recipe here.

 Store your galaxy slime in an airtight container or plastic zipper bag.
 If slime sticks to bag when you’re trying to get it out again, simply add a little liquid starch to release the slime from the sides of the bag.

 To make your slime last longer, wash hands before playing to prevent as much contamination as possible and return to airtight container immediately after play.